garcia-nacho/garcia-nacho.github.io/_posts/Baehhh.md

 }
 </code></pre>

-After 100 iterations we look for the parameters that give us a razonable number of clusters (saved in db[,3]) and assign clusters according them.
+After 100 iterations we look for the parameters that give us a reasonable number of clusters (saved in <code>db[,3]</code>) and assign clusters according to them.
+{: style="text-align: justify"}

 <pre><code>dbs<-dbscan(intermediate_output[-to.remove,1:2], eps = 0.04270631, MinPts = 377)
 intermediate_output[-to.remove,]$Cluster<-dbs$cluster</code></pre>

 These parameters give us eight clusters that look like this:
+{: style="text-align: justify"}
 ![dbscan](/images/dbscanfinal.png)

-The hypothesis is that the different clusters will group different representation of sheeps, lets explore some of the images that fall into each cluster:
+The hypothesis now is that the different clusters will group different representation of sheep so let's explore some of the images that fall into each cluster to validate the hypothesis.
-Let's look at the original images that fall into cluster 3 (green) and 6 (blue) because they are the more separated clusters
+To plot some images that fall into cluster 3 (green) and 6 (blue) we use this code:
+{: style="text-align: justify"}

 <pre><code>cluster6<-which(intermediate_output$Cluster==6)
 cluster8<-which(intermediate_output$Cluster==8)